 When replacing taper-threaded fittings don't forget to use sealant on the threads or they will leak.
-Don't use regular plumber's tape, use the sealant that is suitable for natural gas lines and fuel systems.
+The taper-threaded fittings on these tractors are actually NPTF.
+National Pipe Taper Fule fittings are different from regular pipe threads.
+The fuel fittings are supposed to seal without using any sealant.
+That might work when new fittings are mated with new fittings.
+It often does not work with old fittings.
+Don't use regular plumber's tape on fuel fittings.
+Use the sealant that is suitable for gas lines and fuel systems.
 It comes in a tape roll similar to regular plumber's tape, but it's usually yellow color and thicker than the teflon stuff.
 There are also brush-on products if you prefer.

 Thoroughly clean and inspect fuel line, and fittings.
-Replace parts that are corroded, or if hex nuts are rounded-off.
+Replace parts that are corroded.
+Replace fuel line tubing if hex nuts are rounded-off.

 UNLEADED GASOLINE: Even though this is an antique engine, it is not necessary to add lead to the gas or use hi-test gas.
-The Ford tractor engine is a low compression (6.5:1), low hp (25-30 hp) industrial engine with hardend valve seats for long life.
-It will be perfectly happy, and run best on regular low-test unleaded gas.
+The Ford tractor engine is a low compression (6.5:1), low hp (25-30 hp) industrial engine with hardened valve seats for long life.
+It will be perfectly happy, and run best on regular unleaded pump gas.

 BOILING FUEL: There is another issue with these gravity-feed fuel systems.
-The enclosed fuel tank location directly over the engine can soak up a lot of heat on a hot summer day in the fields.
-Modern pump gasoline with 10% ethanol has a lower boiling point than straight gasoline these tractors were designed to use.
+The enclosed fuel tank location directly over the engine can soak up a lot of heat on a hot summer day.
+Modern pump gas with 10% ethanol has a lower boiling point than straight gas.
 There have been cases where the fuel was boiling in the tank!
 That is not a comforting thought!
 Besides being extremely dangerous, boiling fuel creates bubbles in the carb, disrupts metering, and the engine simply cannot run right with bubbles in the system.
 This could become a more common problem for these tractors.
 As the ethanol percent blend increases, the fuel boiling point gets lower.
 Fuel injected vehicles are immune to this problem because the tank is remote, and the fuel is under pressure all the way to the cylinders.
 A simple solution would be to relocate the tank away from the engine.
-But there really is no good place for it to be, and we would have to add a fuel pump for it to work.
+But there really is no other place for it to go, and we would have to add a fuel pump for it to work.
 With the tank under the hood, we could add spray-on insulation, or a steel double-wall air gap to the bottom of the tank.
 Of course there isn't a lot of room to add anything between the original tank and spark plugs.
 There are some approx. 5 gallon surplus and replacement tanks that were designed for portable generators.
 They are the right shape, size, and the only real challenge is finding one with the fuel cap in the right place.
 With a smaller tank there would be more room to add a metal baffle / air gap below the tank.
 Some fuel tanks are a molded plastic material that would solve the rust problem and be a better insulator than steel.
 For my purpose, having a smaller tank would not be a huge disadvantage.